 Chris says: "If you're installing a new split-system air conditioner, it should be on its own dedicated circuit and that means some electrical work will be needed to install that new circuit.
 That will add a bit to the installation cost."

-Installers will be able to advise on the best position possible for your units, both within your rooms and outdoors, to maximise efficiency and keep costs as low as possible.
+Installers will be able to advise on the best position possible for your split-system air conditioning units, both within your rooms and outdoors, to maximise efficiency and keep costs as low as possible.

-Your unit should be positioned so it can blow air across the full width of the room.
+Position your air con so that it blows air across the full width or length of the room.

-"Particularly with split systems, the best position is very much dictated by where the outdoor unit is positioned as you usually want to avoid a long run of piping between the indoor and outdoor unit.
-Generally, you'd be looking at three or four metres of piping, otherwise your installation costs may be higher."
+"Particularly with split systems, the best position is very much dictated by where the outdoor unit is positioned, as you usually want to avoid a long run of piping between the indoor and outdoor unit."

 CHOICE tip: If you live in a strata-managed apartment, you'll probably need approval from your body corporate to install air conditioning.

-It's usually cheaper to replace older air-conditioning units than to install a completely new system.
-This is because the installer can usually use the same pathway for the piping , so there's less need to drill holes through walls or pour a concrete base.
+It's usually cheaper to replace an old air-conditioning unit than to install one for the first time, as long as the replacement system is going into exactly the same indoor and outdoor positions.
+This is because the installer can usually use the same pathway for the piping, so there's less need to drill holes through walls or pour a concrete base.

 New models are much more energy efficient than older units, so you should save money on your energy bills

-"Replacing an old split system with a new one shouldn't require any new electrical work in most cases, so that would help keep your costs down," says Chris.
+"Replacing an old split system with a new one shouldn't require any new electrical work in most cases, so that would also help keep your costs down," Chris explains.

-Chris says there are three common options to getting a unit installed:
+There are three common options for getting a unit installed:

 Pros: The popular option, it offers a 'one-stop shop' where everything is handled for you.

-Cons: You could be restricted to using a certain brand or type of air conditioner.
+Cons: You could be restricted to using a certain brand or type of air conditioner, so look for an installer who offers the brand or model you prefer.

-2. Buy the unit yourself from a retailer that offers installation from a preferred provider
+2. Buy the unit from a retailer who offers installation by a preferred provider

 Pros: Much of the process is still managed for you, but you have a bit more flexibility to shop around for a better price on your unit.